alexander-bzikadze/missing-in-heyholn/obsidian/Story/Act 1.md

 > [!tip]
 > The diary is in Elvish.

-In the bedroom, players find ropes and shackles: [[Eldric Baneswood]] tried to bind himself each night.
+In the bedroom, PCs find ropes and shackles: [[Eldric Baneswood]] tried to bind himself each night.
 They are torn, broken with clear signs of something dragging someone out of the window.

 >[!note] Check
 >Nature DC 15 or investigation DC 20 reveal the claw signs of a draconid or similar creature.
-### Outside
+### Outside (1h)
-In case players search for unusual scenes in the town or nearby.
+In case PCs search for unusual scenes in the town or nearby.

 #### Dead Body
 >[!note] Check